 The price of fillers really depends on the type you want.
 For lip fillers, you should expect to pay upwards of £300.
 For cheek fillers, a session with a qualified practitioner will start from £350, and from £450 for liquid rhinoplasty.

 So, there you have it.
 Both Botox and fillers are injected into the skin to make it smoother and more youthful, but it’s what is injected and where that are the main differences.
 However, regardless of whether you are interested in Botox or dermal fillers, the key thing to consider is the practitioner, who you should always be sure is safe and qualified.

-Find out more about Botox and dermal fillers in our handy treatment guides.
-And if you're tired of searching "Botox near me" or fillers near me" on your search engine, you can also book consultations for the treatment of lines and wrinkles or fillers on the Glowday search tool, knowing that all practitioners listed on our site are medically qualified and trained in aesthetics.
+You can find out more about Botox and dermal fillers in our handy treatment guides.
+The main thing to consider, other than whether Botox and fillers are right for you, is whether the practitioner is safe, insured, and is a healthcare expert that's well-versed in aesthetic treatments and complications.
+If you're unsure of where to start, or you're tired of searching "Botox near me" or fillers near me" on your search engine, you can book consultations for the treatment of lines and wrinkles or fillers on the Glowday search tool, knowing that all practitioners listed on our site are medically qualified and trained in aesthetics.